johnnyomair/prettier-please/README.md

 ## Is this for JavaScript projects only?
 Can I use Prettier to format my PHP code?

 Nope!
-(Although you'll need a `package.json` file).
+(Although you'll need a `package.json`).
 Prettier can be configured to work with languages different than JavaScript.
 For more info, visit the official [Prettier documentation](https://prettier.io/).